yifso/nteract/docs/groups/components-group.md

 #### Extending Editors

-nteract ships with the CodeMirror and Monaco editors in its desktop and Jupyter extensions.
+nteract ships with the CodeMirror and Monaco editors in its desktop app and Jupyter extensions.
 However, alternative editors are available for use in your own notebook based UI.

 **Example:**